Updated: Sep 9

 Identifying the signs and symptoms of stress

 Before stress can be dealt with it must first be identified.
-The reason why it is called the silent killer is because, unlike a physical ailment, such as the flu, or a sheered femur, which exhibit salient symptoms, stress can bubble away under the surface undetected for years.
+The reason why it is called the silent killer is that, unlike a physical ailment, such as the flu, or a sheered femur, which exhibits salient symptoms, stress can bubble away under the surface undetected for years.

 People, in the main, just aren’t adequately educated on how to identify the signs and symptoms of stress.
 This must change if we hope to avoid the pernicious effects of stress.